Last updated on

 Thames 1762, Palermo Soho

-I’ve already raved about this in my post on Buenos Aires best bookshops, but it has to be included on this list too as the cafe is one of the best parts of it.
+I’ve already raved about this in my post on Buenos Aires best bookshops, but it has to be included on this list too as the cafe is one of the best parts.
 It’s at the back of the bookshop, next to a small music section so you can sit surrounded by books and music.
 It’s wonderfully cosy and possibly my favourite place to sit and read in the city.
-I miss it, just writing about it now.
+I miss it, writing about it now.

 Best cafes in Palermo, Buenos Aires

-Other options include Crack Up bookshop cafe and Helena (Nicaragua 4816) where the bunting is made from woolen hats.
-I’ll be adding a post shortly on Vegetarian restaurants in Buenos Aires.
+I also have a post on the best vegetarian restaurants in Buenos Aires.
 Many of the restaurants double as cafes, including Natural Deli, which is where I took the photo at the top of the page.
 Let me know if there are any you think I’ve left out.